 Adjusted EBITDA and Adjusted Net Income have limitations as analytical tools, and you should not consider these non-GAAP financial measures in isolation or as alternatives to net income or operating income or any other operating performance measure derived in accordance with GAAP.
 You are encouraged to evaluate each adjustment and the reasons we consider it appropriate for supplemental analysis.
-In addition, in evaluating Adjusted EBITDA and Adjusted Net Income, you should be aware that in the future, we may incur expenses similar to the adjustments in the presentation of Adjusted EBITDA and Adjusted Net Income.
-Our presentation of Adjusted EBITDA and Adjusted Net Income should not be construed as an inference that our future results will be unaffected by unusual or non-recurring items.
+In addition, in evaluating Adjusted EBITDA and Adjusted Net Income, you should be aware that in the future, we may incur expenses similar to the adjustments in the presentation of Adjusted EBITDA and Adjusted Net Income should not be construed as an inference that our future results will be unaffected by unusual or non-recurring items.
 In addition, Adjusted EBITDA and Adjusted Net Income may not be comparable to similarly titled measures used by other companies in our industry or across different industries.